These healthy chocolate brownies with coconut frosting are both gluten-free and dairy-free, with a secret veggie ingredient!

 - Dry ingredients:

 - 12 ounces broccoli-carrot slaw (about 5 cups)

-- 1 ½ cups cassava flour or your favorite flour
+- 1 ½ cups cassava flour or your favorite gluten-free flour

 - ½ cup dried currants